Moon-Touched/Paper-Piano/README.md

     mkfifo /tmp/xi1
     ```

 3. Navigate to show/sound forder.
-Run each line in 7 different command line tabs or windows.
-So that each key can be monitored separately.
+Run each line so that each key can be monitored separately.

     ```bash
     mplayer -slave -idle -input file=../tmp/do1 do1.mp3